Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

   - Added unit tests.
   - Dumped `annoy` for spctr method.
   - Added a rule to Actions to run tests before commit.
+- v0.0.5
+  - Streamlined utilities.
+  - Added a pipeline for recs recalculation regardless of submodule updates.